 How to remove paint from plastic or from anything, if any lead paint is present: wear a good respirator mask: read about my respirator: it’s cheap insurance.
 Also…

 Read from the EPA about what professionals are required in “abatement projects in pre-1978 target housing and child-occupied facilities to be certified and follow specific work practices.”

 I ruined a collector’s item once because I guessed at how to remove paint from plastic: it turned a G.I.
 Joe bald.
 I hope this all helps.

 Did we forget something?
-Let us know in the comments if you have some concern or insight as to how to remove paint from plastic or how to remove paint from anything of any kind.
+Let us know in the comments if you have some concerns or insight as to how to remove paint from plastic or how to remove paint from anything of any kind.
 Thanks!